Context

 Unlike other GHGs, methane can be converted to usable energy.
 Capturing and using methane offers opportunities to generate energy and mitigate global climate change.
 In addition, reducing methane emissions offers also significant health benefits by improving local air quality.
 Technologies for capturing and using methane are readily available in every sector, including coal mining.

-In that context, the UNECE Group of Experts on Coal Mine Methane and Just Transition have been working with Member States and their coal industries to promote best practices in coal mine methane monitoring, capture, and use.
+In that context, the UNECE Group of Experts on Coal Mine Methane and Just Transition has been working with Member States and their coal industries to promote best practices in coal mine methane monitoring, capture, and use.
 In light of the progressing climate change, there is an urgent need that each country adopts effective methane mitigation measures and mobilize action to make progress towards reducing methane emissions.

 Content

-Apart from sharing technical and regulatory experience from other Member States and offering practical, already-tested solutions that could be readily applied in the Kazakhstan’s coal sector, the event is designed to provide also guidance on determining coal mine methane-related indicators that could be included in country’s updated NDCs.
+Apart from sharing technical and regulatory experience from other Member States and offering practical, already-tested solutions that could be readily applied in the Kazakhstan’s coal sector, the event was designed to provide also guidance on determining coal mine methane-related indicators that could be included in country’s updated NDCs.

 Methane Mondays Series